hpe-dev-incubator/hpe-dev-portal/content/blog/custom-docker-images-for-emr-serverless.md

 (b) through settings in the UI when creating or updating the EMR serverless application.

-## Step 1: Prerequisites to build a custom docker image for EMRServerless application:
+## Step 1: Prerequisites to build a custom docker image:

 * The latest version of the docker client
 * The latest version of AWS CLI